Literary adaptation

+History

+Literary adaptation, the practice of retelling or recreating stories from one medium to another, has a long history, dating back to ancient Greek theater and continuing into modern film and television.

+The Oxford English Dictionary, however, notes the first use of adapted in adjective form in 1425: "well suited or fitted to a particular purpose or use; suitable, fitting," while adaptation, in noun form, "the application of something to a particular end or purpose" is not noted until 1597 and then, "the action or process of adapting one thing to fit with another" in 1610.

 Film

 Works of literature have been adapted for film from the dawn of the industry.
 Some of the earliest examples come from the work of Georges Méliès, who pioneered many film techniques.
 In 1899, he released two adaptations—Cinderella based on the Brothers Grimm story of the same name and King John, the first known film to be based on the works of Shakespeare.
 The 1900 film Sherlock Holmes Baffled, directed by Arthur Marvin featured Arthur Conan Doyle's detective character Sherlock Holmes intruding upon a pseudo-supernatural burglary.
 The film, considered the first detective movie, ran for only 30 seconds and was originally intended to be shown in hand-cranked Mutoscope machines.

 Méliès' 1902 original science-fiction feature A Trip to the Moon was based loosely on two popular novels of the time: Jules Verne's From the Earth to the Moon (1865) and H. G. Wells' The First Men in the Moon (1901).
 The first of many adaptations of the Brothers Grimm tale Snow White was released in 1902 while the earliest surviving copy is the 1916 version.
 1903 saw the release of Alice in Wonderland directed by Cecil Hepworth and Percy Stow, the first movie adaptation of Lewis Carroll's 1865 children's book Alice's Adventures in Wonderland.

 The first feature-length film to be shot entirely in Hollywood was Cecil B. DeMille's first assignment, The Squaw Man, in 1914, which was the first of three movie versions (all directed by DeMille) based on Edwin Milton Royle's 1905 play of the same name.
 Since the early days of the genre, major films have been largely adapted: